Azure Guest OS Update Settings

 |This page is only applicable if you are running web or worker roles as part of Azure Cloud Services.
 It does not apply to Azure Virtual Machine (IaaS).|

-The Windows Azure guest operating system (Guest OS) is the operating system that runs on the virtual machine (VM) that hosts a web role or worker role instance in Windows Azure.
-Windows Azure supports different Guest OS families which are substantially compatible with major releases of Windows Server.
-Guest OS updates do not apply to VMRole and Windows Azure Virtual Machines because those features use VHD images that contain the actual operating systems.
+The Azure guest operating system (Guest OS) is the operating system that runs on the virtual machine (VM) that hosts a web role or worker role instance in Azure.
+Azure supports different Guest OS families which are substantially compatible with major releases of Windows Server.
+Guest OS updates do not apply to VMRole and Azure Virtual Machines because those features use VHD images that contain the actual operating systems.

 The Guest OS has two update settings:

 Automatic - Azure automatically updates the Guest OS when a new release of the same family becomes available.
 This is the default behavior, and the recommended method.
 However, Azure does NOT automatically update one family to a later family.
 See this to understand the difference between versions and families.

 Manual – You can manually choose a Guest OS version.
 Be aware that older Guest OS versions are retired thus forcing you to update your Guest OS.
 Be sure to keep up to date with the list of supported Guest OS families and versions.
 The Guest OS retirement policy is available here.